tesshuflower/samples/policy/README.md

 with a label `acm-pv-dr=restore`.
 The restore resource is used to restore applications resources and PVs from a selected backup.
 The restore uses the `nsToRestore` hdr-app-configmap property to specify the namespaces for the applications to restore.

+### Restore pre and post hooks

+If you want to run some commands pre and post restore, you can use the following annotations on a pod to make Velero [execute a restore hook](#https://velero.io/docs/v1.9/restore-hooks/) when restoring the pod:

+`init.hook.restore.velero.io/container-image`
+The container image for the init container to be added.
+`init.hook.restore.velero.io/container-name`
+The name for the init container that is being added.
+`init.hook.restore.velero.io/command`
+This is the ENTRYPOINT for the init container being added.
+This command is not executed within a shell and the container image’s ENTRYPOINT is used if this is not provided.

 <b>Note:</b>